human-nature-lab/breadboard/CONTRIBUTING.md

 files.
 - Start the webpack server using `cd frontend && npm start`
 - Start the play framework server using `sbt "run -Dconfig.file=conf/application-dev.conf"`

-From a terminal run .
-This will start a dev server which will automatically rebuild the frontend files whenever a file changes.

 ## Production